 “The sharing of lewd images is a global issue of critical importance and it falls upon all of us in the social media and social networking worlds to lead by example and to refuse to tolerate inappropriate behavior on our platforms,” says Andrey Andreev, the founder of the group that owns Bumble.

-To further its commitment to keeping its users safe, Bumble may expand their use of AI to conquer other common complaints women have in regards to dating apps, such as harassment and receiving insulting comments or abuse.
+To further its commitment to keeping its users safe, Bumble may expand its use of AI to conquer other common complaints women have in regards to dating apps, such as harassment and receiving insulting comments or abuse.

 Quick Tip: Using technology to create defining features with your dating app’s mission and values in mind can open the door for more user trust and comfort within your application.
 Take a look at your brand values and vision.
 What custom tech features would support the goals you have for your users and their in-app experiences?